-The length of time you're infectious for after having a viral infection depends on the type of virus involved.
+The length of time you're contagious for after having a viral infection depends on the type of virus involved.

-The infectious period often begins before you start to feel unwell or notice a rash.
+You can often spread the infection to other people before you start to feel unwell or notice a rash.

-The length of time that bronchitis is infectious varies, depending on its cause.
+The length of time that you can spread bronchitis varies, depending on its cause.

-In most cases, bronchitis is caused by the same viruses that cause the common cold or flu, and you're likely to be infectious as long as you have cold or flu symptoms.
+In most cases, bronchitis is caused by the same viruses that cause the common cold or flu, and you're likely to spread the infection as long as you have cold or flu symptoms.

-The common cold is infectious from a few days before your symptoms appear until all of the symptoms are gone.
-Most people will be infectious for around 2 weeks.
+You can spread the common cold from a few days before your symptoms appear until all of the symptoms are gone.
+Most people will be contagious for up to 2 weeks.

 Symptoms are usually worse during the first 2 to 3 days, and this is when you're most likely to spread the virus.

-Children and people with lowered immune systems may be infectious for a few days longer.
+Children and people with lowered immune systems may be contagious for a few days longer.

-Glandular fever isn't particularly contagious and can usually only be spread through direct contact with saliva, which is why it's sometimes called "the kissing disease".
+Glandular fever is usually spread through direct contact with saliva, which is why it's sometimes called "the kissing disease".

 There's no reason not to continue to go to school or work if you feel well enough.